zaknesler/modulate/README.md

 I like having my favorite Spotify tracks sorted by year, e.g. a playlist called *2023*, but it's annoying to add tracks to playlists manually.

 This app moves tracks from your private "Liked" playlist to any other playlist you choose, basically treating it as a buffer so you can press ❤️ and go on with your obviously busy life.
-Once you connect your Spotify account and select a playlist, it'll stay running and auto-transfer your tracks every night.
+Once you connect your Spotify account and select a playlist, it'll stay running and auto-transfer your tracks every hour.

 #### Usage